 After the fateful fanfare recedes, the main theme is a waltz—an unusual choice for the first movement of a symphony.
 From there comes a succession of escapist melodies, which Tchaikovsky called “sweet tender dreams.”
 But fate is never far away, returning violently three more times, shattering any illusion of peace.

-The Andantino in modo di canzona (in the manner of a song) has a mournful theme, first presented in the oboe, then cellos, then elaborated upon, and finally ending with the bassoon.
+The slow movement, Andantino in modo di canzona (in the manner of a song), has a mournful theme, first presented in the oboe, then cellos, then elaborated upon, and finally ending with the bassoon.

 The Scherzo explodes the orchestra into its constituent factions.
 First, the plucked strings scurry along.
 Then, the strings drop out and the woodwinds play a rustic tune.
 Next comes the brass (with some clarinet and piccolo for color), and then the plucked strings return.
 While traditional orchestration focused on blending and subtle layering, Tchaikovsky found bold effects in the opposite approach.

 The finale begins from a point of triumph, then descends back into tumult.
-It is no surprise that fate makes a return, and the result—whether transcendent or destructive—is something listeners might ponder.
-Tchaikovsky, in a nod to his more nationalistic colleagues, quotes a Russian folksong, which could provide a subtext: “I will take a walk in the forest, I will cut down the birch tree, lyu-li, lyu-li, I’ll cut it down.”
+It is no surprise that fate makes a return, and the result—whether transcendent or destructive—is something listeners can ponder.
+Tchaikovsky, in a nod to his more nationalistic colleagues, quotes a Russian folksong, which could provide a subtext: “I will take a walk in the forest, I will cut down the birch tree.”
 But from that tree, the singer makes a balalaika.